jerrymarino/swiftyswiftvim/README.md

     autocmd BufNewFile,BufRead *.swift set filetype=swift
 ```

-Then, assert it's set to the correct value when a swift file is open.
+Then, assert it's set to the correct value when a `swift` file is open.

 ```
     :set ft?
 ```

-## Supported Features:
+## Supported Features

+- Code Completion
-- Semantic Completion
+- Semantic Diagnostics

 ## Design